fox-fields/RoveR/README.md

 ### Mission Progress:

+#### Week 6: "Marsokhod"

+This week's mission objectives included saving and loading, the ability to transit between sections of the overworld, and stairs into underground structures.
+Saving and loading was easy to implement - saving and loading data is local as a .Rdata files.
+This could be readily expanded to multiple save slots in the future.

+I divided the overworld into a 8x8 grid of 50x50 cell sections.
+Transiting between them requires

 #### Week 5: "Lunokhod 3"

 It became necessary this week to step back and spend time restructing how entity data is stored and subset, which greatly improved performance locally.
 Because of the limitations of R, I'll likely need to optomize again towards the end of the tutorials.
 In my defence, I've really only started to understand anything about R and [why it's a slow language](http://adv-r.had.co.nz/Performance.html).
 It looks as if I may need to write some functions by connecting [C++ to R](http://adv-r.had.co.nz/Rcpp.html#rcpp).
 I don't think anyone has attempted to write any games in R, and while I'm not the person to do so correctly, I'm having a lot of fun learning about R (and programming generally) as I follow these tutorials.